mnbi/rbnotes/README.md

 ##### Miscellaneous variables (optional)

+- :template : specify a template file for `add` command
 - :pager : specify a pager program
 - :editor : specify a editor program
 - :searcher: specify a program to perform search